Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Game.md

 - Parameter: Specify `true` to wait for the game to initialized else `false` to not.

-- Returns: The process ID of the instance.
+- Returns: The process ID of the game.

 ## `Game.Terminate()`